Noli Me Tángere (novel): Plot

-On the day of the fiesta, Elías warns Crisóstomo of a plot to kill him at the cornerstone ceremony.
-Sure enough, Crisóstomo evades injury and the would-be assassin is killed.
+On the day of the fiesta, Elías warns Crisóstomo of a plot to kill him at the cornerstone laying ceremony.
+Sure enough, Crisóstomo evades injury and the would-be assassin instead is killed.
 During the luncheon, an uninvited Padre Dámaso further berates Crisóstomo.
 The other guests hiss for discretion, but Dámaso carries on and insults the memory of Don Rafael.
 Crisóstomo then loses control, strikes the friar unconscious and holds a knife to his neck.
-Crisóstomo tells the guests about Dámaso's schemes that resulted in his father's death.
-However, he releases Dámaso when María Clara pleads for mercy.
-Crisóstomo is excommunicated from the Church but has it lifted in Manila through the intercession of the sympathetic captain-general.
+Crisóstomo tells the guests about Dámaso's schemes that resulted in his father's death, but releases Dámaso when María Clara pleads for mercy.
+Crisóstomo is excommunicated from the Catholic Church, but has it lifted in Manila through the intercession of the sympathetic Captain-General.
 Returning to San Diego, he finds María ill and refusing to see him.

 Meanwhile, Elías senses Crisóstomo's influence with the government and takes him for a sail so they can talk in private.
-Elías tells him about a revolutionary group trying to recruit him, but that he stalled in order to get Crisóstomo's views first.
+Elías reveals that a revolutionary group had been trying to recruit him but he stalled in order to get Crisóstomo's views first.
 The conversation shifts to Elías' family history.
-It turns out that Elías' grandfather in his youth worked as a bookkeeper in a Manila office but was falsely accused by the Spanish owner of arson when the office burned down.
-He was prosecuted and jailed; upon release he was shunned by the community as a dangerous lawbreaker.
-His wife turned to prostitution to support the family.
-Their lives were destroyed.
+It turns out that Elías' grandfather, in his youth, worked as a bookkeeper in a Manila office, but one night a fire consumed the office and the Spanish proprietor accused him of arson.
+He was prosecuted and jailed; upon release, he was shunned by the community as a dangerous lawbreaker.
+His wife turned to prostitution to support the family, and their lives were ruined.

 Crisóstomo says that he cannot help and his school project is his focus.
 Rebuffed, Elías advises Crisóstomo to avoid him in the future, for his own safety.
 However, Elías returns a few days later to tell him of a rogue uprising planned for that same night.
 The instigators had used Crisóstomo's name in vain to recruit malcontents.
 The authorities know of the uprising and are prepared to spring a trap on the rebels.
 Realizing the scheme's repercussions, Crisóstomo abandons his school project and enlists Elías in sorting out and destroying documents that may implicate him.
 Elías obliges, but comes across a name familiar to him: Don Pedro Eibarramendia.
-Crisóstomo says Pedro was his great-grandfather, and that they had to shorten his long family name.
+Crisóstomo says Pedro was his great-grandfather and they had to shorten his long family name.
 Elías responds that Eibarramendia was the same Spaniard who accused his grandfather of arson, and thus condemned Elías and his family to misfortune.
 Elias leaves the house in consternation.

-The uprising takes place, and many of the rebels are captured or killed.
+The uprising takes place and many of the rebels are captured or killed.
 They point to Crisóstomo as instructed and he is arrested.
-The following morning, the instigators are found dead—Padre Salví, the mastermind of the uprising, ordered his senior sexton to kill them in order to silence them.
-Elías, meanwhile, sneaks back into the Ibarra mansion and sorts through documents and valuables, then burns down the house.
-Crisóstomo and his co-accused are loaded into horse carts and taken to prison, with their townmates shouting in anger and casting stones as they passed.
+The following morning, the instigators are found dead—Padre Salví, the mastermind of the uprising, ordered his senior sexton to kill them to silence them.
+Meanwhile, Elias sneaks back into the Ibarra mansion and sorts through documents and valuables, then burns down the house.
+Crisóstomo and his co-accused are loaded onto horse carts and taken to prison, passing their fellow townsfolk shouting in anger and hurling stones.